-The tainter gate section is 20 feet long by 11 feet high, as measured from the right side of Pier 1 (adjacent to the bascule section) to the right abutment wall.
+The tainter gate section is 20.5 feet, as measured from the left, as measured from the right side of Pier 1 (adjacent to the bascule section) to the right abutment wall.
+The tainter gate is 19.5-foot-wide by 11-foothigh.
 A wooden tainter gate was replaced with a steel tainter gate, in 2000.
 In 2017, repairs were made to the spillway section, downstream from the tainter gate, by anchoring a reinforced concrete overlay onto the existing section.